Skip to Content

 First, secure the ball with clamps or a vise.

-Next, drill a hole on the mark with the same size drill bit as the width of the rod.
+Next, drill a hole using a drill press or hand drill on the mark with a drill bit slightly larger than the rod.

 The holes I drilled were too small for the rod to fit, so I stepped up to a 1/2″ bit.